Klopp less excited about second final appearance

-Jurgen Klopp says he was more excited ahead of his first appearance in the Champions League final than he is about Liverpool's clash with Real Madrid on Saturday.
+WATCH the UCL final LIVE ON beIN from 3am AEST, kick-off at 4.45AM!

-Klopp was in charge of Borussia Dortmund when they lost 2-1 to Bayern Munich at Wembley in 2013 and concedes he did not expect to be back in the final.
+Klopp was in charge of Borussia Dortmund when it lost 2-1 to Bayern Munich at Wembley in 2013 and concedes he did not expect to be back in the final.

 "I'm pretty sure I was much more excited at that time," he said.
 "A lot of good things have happened to me.
 I never expected these good things would happen to me.
 It's maybe a once-in-a-lifetime chance - that's how it felt [with Dortmund].